Mississauga East—Cooksville (provincial electoral district)

 Mississauga East—Cooksville is a provincial electoral district in Ontario, Canada, that has been represented in the Legislative Assembly of Ontario since the 2007 provincial election.

 History

 The riding was created in 2003 from parts of Mississauga Centre and Mississauga East ridings.
 It consists of the part of the City of Mississauga east of a line drawn from north to south along the Queensway, Mavis Road, Highway 403, Central Parkway East and Burnhamthorpe Road East.

-Member of Provincial Parliament
+Members of Provincial Parliament

 This riding has elected the following members of the Legislative Assembly of Ontario: